TanYewWei/ecto/riak.md

 2. **Repo url() callback now can return either a single string, or a list of strings**

     if the riak adapter is being used, and if a list of ecto URLs are supplied, the client should then attempt to connect to all of them.
-The username and password part of the URL will be ignored for now, until Riak introduces some notion of [ACLs (which are in the works)](https://github.com/basho/riak/issues/355).
+The username and password part of the URL will be ignored for now.
+(Potentially until Riak introduces some notion of [ACLs](https://github.com/basho/riak/issues/355)).

-    The postgres adapter **must** only be supplied a single URL.

-3. **JOINs are not allowed in queries**

-    This runs extremely counter to Riak's semantics, and has not been implemented at present.
-Even if an implementation is possible, it may not be very efficient.

-4. **There is no implementation for Transactions**

-    Riak has no native notion of a transaction.
-The only way to to implement some notion of transactions would be to map over each operation, read the existing value (if any), update the value, and manually revert the value (with proper error handling).

-    This is a fragile operation which has no means of generic handling semantics, and it will be left up to the developer to initiate individual operations for now.

-5. **Migrations are Lazy**

-    Riak has no native notion of schema migrations.
-Instead, migrations are run lazily as data is read and updated.
-    See the (Migrations Documentation)["/lib/ecto/adapters/riak/migrations.md"] for more details

-6. **Only uses Ecto.Query.API**

-    The Riak Adapter will ignore additional `query_api`s other than Ecto.Query.API

-7. **Limited Query API support**

-    Unsupported functions:

-    * ilike

 8. **repo update_all/3 callback does not allow update expression**